 A key factor expected to drive the market of hydraulic fracturing during the forecast period is the increasing number of government relaxations across several countries.
-For instance, the governments of United States and China have announced various initiatives like financial aids, FDI provision and tax incentives in the hydrocarbon segment.
+For instance, the governments of the United States and China have announced various initiatives like financial aids, FDI provision, and tax incentives in the hydrocarbon segment.
 This has led to an increase in the number of exploration activities globally.
-The advent of COVID-19 had an adverse impact on the global Hydraulic fracturing market since the pandemic brought the activities in refinery industry to a standstill globally which restricted the project construction, exploration and production activities.
-After the initial lockdown period, some of the activities were allowed but with restrictions and certain protocols that were required to be followed like the refinery will be operated with lesser capacity which will require less labour to come in contact and social distancing was required to be maintained in the premises as well.
+The advent of COVID-19 had an adverse impact on the global Hydraulic fracturing market since the pandemic brought the activities in the refinery industry to a standstill globally which restricted the project construction, exploration, and production activities.
+After the initial lockdown period, some of the activities were allowed but with restrictions and certain protocols that were required to be followed like the refinery will be operated with a lesser capacity which will require less labor to come in contact, and social distancing was required to be maintained in the premises as well.
 Moreover, the sales in the industry dipped during the initial months of the year owing to the lockdown which led to the shutting down of the sellers for a certain period initially.
-Countries across the globe which are one of the biggest consumers of oil, gas and petroleum related products were under lockdown in the year which led to a decline in the prices of oil globally.
+Countries across the globe that are one of the biggest consumers of oil, gas, and petroleum-related products were under lockdown in the year which led to a decline in the prices of oil globally.
 Due to an adverse impact on the industry, several countries across the globe witnessed an oil price war.
-For instance, Russia and Saudi Arabia went into an oil price war when Russia denied on cutting down production in order to keep the prices moderate.
-With the industries recovering after the pandemic gradually, the oil & gas business is expected to operate in the full capacity starting from the third and fourth quarters of 2020.
+For instance, Russia and Saudi Arabia went into an oil price war when Russia denied cutting down production in order to keep the prices moderate.
+With the industries recovering after the pandemic gradually, the oil & gas business is expected to operate in full capacity starting from the third and fourth quarters of 2020.
 This will further help in the recovery of the hydraulic fracturing market.

 Shifting trends towards developing unconventional reserves will drive the market during the forecast period